Eating in Egypt

 Most toilets are western-style (a porcelain throne) and in public places are tended and cleaned by an attendant.
 There is an expected fee of about 1 Egyptian Pound, when you enter, to pay the bathroom attendant.
 The attendant will give you a very small amount of toilet paper – take your own packages of tissue!
 The knob on the side of the toilet or the faucet nozzle on the wall is to clean yourself after using the toilet (like a bidet – the small amount of toilet paper is to blot yourself dry).
 Dispose of all tissue in the wastepaper basket; Egyptian plumbing cannot handle paper.

 Other toilets are Asian-style, a hole in the floor with tread marks for your feet.
 To use this toilet, position your feet on the treads and squat over the hole.
-Use the faucet nozzle on the wall to clean yourself after using the toilet, and dispose of all tissue in the wastepaper basket.
+Use the faucet nozzle on the wall to clean yourself after using the toilet, and blot yourself dry.
+Remember to dispose of all tissue in the wastepaper basket.
+If you’re still unsure, check out this very detailed article about how to use a “squat toilet.”

 Feet and Shoes